The call of the cold

 Colin has not only been inducted into the International Marathon Swimming Hall of Fame and in 2023 the International Ice Swimming Hall of Fame for his ‘Contribution to the sport’.
 We are extremely lucky at Another Place to have him on our team as our open water swim guide, taking out lessons nearly everyday from our jetty.

-2023 looks like its going to be one of Colin’s best years for cold water competitions.
-In January he came 2nd overall at the IWSA World CHampionships in Lake Bled, Slovenia for the 1km (14 min 48 sec) and world champion for his age group.
+2023 was one of Colin’s best years for cold water competitions.
+In January he came 2nd overall at the IWSA World Championships in Lake Bled, Slovenia for the 1km (14 min 48 sec) and world champion for his age group.
 In February he attended the Scottish Winter Swimming Championships and won the 450m.
+In 2024 Colin continued his medal haul and managed to win 3 medals at the Winter Swimming World Championships in the freezing Baltic Waters in Estonia.

 He was the first UK Male to swim an Ice Mile in 2013 (one mile in under 5 degrees with no wetsuit) and has been World Winter Swimming Champion at 450 meters (Lativa) and finished 3rd at in the 1km International Winter Swimming World Championships in (Slovenia).